What should you look for when choosing a quality leather dog leash? What meets the standards required for police and military units?

 Roll-braided leashes also offer that failsafe of traction for your hands (and look pretty slick!)

 Finally, the stitched and riveted leash has a tight fishtail seam with two rivets sewn into each end for consistency.
-We’ve made our leashes this same way for 35 years!
+We’ve made our hand crafted products this same way for 35 years!

-How the leash attaches is just as important as how the leash looks and feels.
+How the leash attaches is just as important as how it looks and feels.

-We make leashes with a ring in the handle, giving the handler the ability to clip the leash around their waist, hook it around their shoulder- overall giving more support for the handler and a multitude of ways to manage your leash- and your dog!
+We make leashes with a ring in the handle, giving the handler the ability to clip it around their waist, hook it around their shoulder- overall giving more support for the handler and a multitude of ways to manage your leash- and your dog!

 Our bronze snap hardware is load-rated at 500 lbs. and gives a classic look to accompany the leather.